pcaversaccio/snekmate/README.md

 > [!IMPORTANT]
 > All 🐍 snekmate contracts are very well documented in the form of general code and [NatSpec](https://docs.vyperlang.org/en/latest/natspec.html) comments.
 There are no shortcuts – if you are importing specific logic, read the documentation!

-Please read [here](https://docs.vyperlang.org/en/latest/using-modules.html) to learn more about using modules.
+Please read [here](https://docs.vyperlang.org/en/latest/using-modules.html) to learn more about using 🐍Vyper modules.

 ## 👩🏼‍⚖️ Tests